 C-TRACT will enroll approximately 374 subjects.
 To reach this enrollment goal, an innovative mobile application was developed to refer potential patients to participating sites.
 The C-TRACT Referral Tool app is designed to help physicians submit patient referrals securely and conveniently.
 The C-TRACT referral tool app can be downloaded to your mobile device.

-If you have any questions about SIR Foundation's involvement in C-TRACT, please contact the coordinator of research and grants.
+If you have any questions about SIR Foundation's involvement in C-TRACT, please contact the Director of Research and Grants.